 Our Music

-Liab' und Schneid plays a blend of authentic German Volksmusik spiced with some popular Oberkrainer pieces, original compositions and a few popular hits in the Volksmusik tradition--plus a number of Oktoberfest favorites.
+Liab' und Schneid plays and sings a blend of authentic German and Swiss Volksmusik spiced with some popular Oberkrainer pieces, original compositions and a few popular hits in the Volksmusik tradition--plus a number of Oktoberfest favorites.
+Here is a representative sample of what you may hear from us, depending on venue:

-All our music comes from authentic German Volksmusik instruments played live.
+All our music comes from authentic German Volksmusik instruments played live--plus, of course, our own singing voices.
 We do not employ MIDI sounds or electronic devices.

 Around Christmas time, we add some advent and Christmas music, both instrumental and sung.
 This music is an important part of the Alpine German-speaking tradition, and it adds a warm Holiday atmosphere to any venue.